CodePushGo/website/src/content/blog/en/npm-scripts-for-capacitor-ota-updates-explained.md

 }
 ```

-Capgo ensures secure updates with end-to-end encryption and allows for strategic deployments through its channel system.
+CodePushGo ensures secure updates with end-to-end encryption and allows for strategic deployments through its channel system.
 With 23.5 million updates delivered across 750 production apps, it has proven its scalability and reliability [\[1\]](https://capgo.app/).

 ### Platform Comparison